Quantum K-theory of flag varieties via non-abelian localization: Twisted theories

-and thus the limit exists as $x^{\pm 1}\rightarrow\infty$.
-Liu has a deeper discussion on when the property holds in \cite{Liu}.
-The expression matches the vertex functions appearing in \cite{PSZ} for the special case of grassmannians and in \cite{KPSZ} for (type-A) flag varieties, up to a power of $q$ and $\hbar$.
-Note that they consider the picture dual to this paper in the definition of grassmannians and flag varieties.
-By a similar argument after Theorem 4 of \cite{Givental-Yan}, dividing $J^\mathcal{E}$ by $\Eu(\hbar^{-1}TX)$ would give rise to a point on $\mathcal{L}^{X,\Eu,TX}$, the overruled cone of the quantum K-theory of the odd bundle $\Pi TX$.
-As $\hbar\rightarrow 1$, it reduces to describe the theory with the target space being the zero locus of a generic section of $TX$, which is the disjoint union of $\chi(X)$ isolated points.
-A variant of the quantum K-theory is the quantum Hirzebruch K-theory, where the correlators are defined with the structure sheaf of moduli modified by the the Euler class of the virtual tangent bundle and the big $\mathcal{J}$-functions are defined with slightly different dilaton shifts.
-By \cite{Irit}, dividing the above point on $\mathcal{L}^{X,\Eu,TX}$ further by $1-yq$, where $y$ comes now from the Hirzebruch $\chi_{-y}$-genus and means differently from the auxiliary equivariant parameter that we have used in previous sections, we obtain a value of the big $\mathcal{J}$-function of the quantum Hirzebruch K-theory.
+A variant of the quantum K-theory considered in this paper is the quantum Hirzebruch K-theory.
+Correlators of the latter are defined with the virtual structure sheaves of the moduli spaces modified by certain ($y$-equivariant) Euler classes of the virtual tangent bundles.
+Here $y$ comes from the Hirzebruch $\chi_{-y}$-genus and means differently from the auxiliary equivariant parameter that we have used in previous sections.
+By \cite{Irit}, dividing the above point on $\mathcal{L}^{X,(\Eu,TX)}$ further by $1-yq$, we obtain a value of the big $\mathcal{J}$-function of the quantum Hirzebruch K-theory.